university-of-york/fmsys-alma-printing-api/README.md

 - when the HTML content is rendered on screen in Internet Explorer, from the files stored in `tmp_printouts`, the guard bar is _not_ missing
 - the Opticon branded scanners in use are incapable of reading the "faulty" printed barcodes, however, they can be read using ones' smartphone
 - the problem is not present when the HTML content is printed from an alternative web browser such as Google Chrome
-- the problem was narrowed down to it being Internet Explorer related, and there is [a very similar sounding problem described here](https://social.technet.microsoft.com/Forums/windows/en-US/9276a5b1-24cf-4973-873c-768068617e79/issue-printing-with-internet-explorer-10-11?forum=ieitprocurrentver), which pinpoints the XPS subsystem (that IE uses for printing) as the root cause
+- the problem was narrowed down to it being Internet Explorer related, and there was [a very similar sounding problem described at this now-defunct link](https://social.technet.microsoft.com/Forums/windows/en-US/9276a5b1-24cf-4973-873c-768068617e79/issue-printing-with-internet-explorer-10-11?forum=ieitprocurrentver), which pinpointed the XPS subsystem (that IE uses for printing) as the root cause
 - after experimentation, it was found that the barcodes could be converted from `PNG` to `JPG` format in order to resolve the readability problem

 To provide a solution for this problem, a new `base64Png2Jpg` function was added which converts the base64 PNG data to base64 JPG.
 This can be used by adding the `Fetch-Jobs` function switch parameter `-jpgBarcode`.